IFRS 16 – a closer look at ‘low value’

 Where EBITDA is a key performance metric, some entities may choose not to apply the recognition exemption to some or all low-value leases.
 This is because the recognition of a right of use asset and corresponding lease liability on the balance sheet will lead to improved EBITDA.

-For help and advice on IFRS16 please get in touch with your usual BDO contact or Richard Matthews.
+For help and advice on IFRS16 please get in touch with your usual BDO contact.